cytopia/ansible-role-k8s/README.md

 ## Dry-run

+#### How does it work

+The dry-run does the following

+1. Read out the currently deployed templates from Kubernetes via `KUBE_EDITOR=cat kubectl edit -f <file>`
+2. Renders the local jinja kubernetes template
+3. Diff compares both and adds the result to Ansible's diff output

+As Kubernetes adds a lot of default options to its deployed templates, they will be ignored in the diff output if the local template does not provide a value for that.

+The ignoring part is still work in progress as I did not have the chance to compare all available deployment kinds.
+The current ignore implementation can be seen in [vars/main.yml](vars/main.yml).

+#### How does it look

 For dry-run it is recommended to use the `--diff` option so that you can actually see the changes.

 ```bash